 Should healthcare employers be providing training to improve soft skills such as communication?
 If so, when?

-According to a study conducted by global staffing firm Robert Half, 84% of companies are willing to hire and train a candidate who lacks required skills.
-Healthcare is unique in that demonstration of technical skills and knowledge through certification is vital, and often required.
-However, soft skills are an area in need of growth that training does not necessarily cover.
+According to a study conducted by global staffing firm Robert Half, 84% of companies are willing to hire and train a candidate who lacks the required skills.
+The health care field is unique in that the demonstration of technical skills and knowledge through certification is vital and often required.
+However, soft skills are an area in need of growth that training does not always cover.

-In response to this need, healthcare employers are becoming increasingly invested in providing training to build their teams' essential soft skills and improve the patient experience.
-The top five most common training methods used, according to our 2020 Industry Outlook, are shown in the graph below.
+In response to this need, health care employers are becoming increasingly invested in providing training to build their teams' essential soft skills and improve the patient experience.
+The top five most common training methods used, according to our 2021 Industry Outlook, are shown in the graph below.

-Soft skills training can benefit healthcare workers at any stage of their career, but the type of training that may be most effective for someone early in their career may vary from that of someone with years of experience.
-Implementing training efforts both for new healthcare workers and seasoned professionals can make for highly effective communicators.
-Here's how.
+Soft skills training can benefit all health care workers, but the most effective type of training may vary depending on experience.
+Implementing training efforts for new health care workers and seasoned professionals can make for highly effective communicators.
+Here's how:

-Providing essential soft skills training early in employees' careers is optimal.
+Providing essential soft skills training early is optimal.
 Instead of reframing the way they've "always done things," they'll establish a strong foundation as a valuable member of the healthcare team.

 - Communication skills (verbal, nonverbal, written)